Fear of failure holding you back? Here’s how to make a move

 To create means you might make an ass of yourself multiple times a day and that your improvisation might go nowhere.

-• We can be so used to worrying or feeling like we’re not allowed to do something we love, or that we’re not good enough, that we don’t allow ourselves to make mistakes.
+We can be so used to worrying - not allowing ourselves to do something we love, believing that we’re not good enough - that we don’t allow ourselves to make mistakes.

-• In my view, to live fully and creatively requires coming to terms with the reality that what we think is failure, is actually just information.
+In my view, to live fully and creatively requires accepting that what we think is failure, is actually just information.

 Journal/action prompts